 The passenger plane clipped a bridge and plunged into a river in Taipei, according to the island’s official news agency, CNA.

-Fifty-eight people were aboard the flight when it veered out of control as it flew to Kinmen, off the coast of the Chinese province of Fujian.
+Thirteen people are confirmed dead and dozens remain missing after the TransAsia Airways ATR-72, carrying 58 people, veered out of control en route from Taipei to Kinmen, off the coast of the Chinese province of Xiamen.

 Plane clips highway

 A dash-cam video captured the moment the plane hurtled out of control above the city’s Nanhu Bridge before crashing into the Keelung River, just after 11 a.m. local time (10 p.m.
 ET).

 CNA reported that the pilot appeared to try to control the plane as it descended, but the aircraft’s wing grazed the overpass, clipping a passing taxi.

 The two people in the taxi were injured but are in stable condition after being taken to a hospital, CNA said.

 Rescuers in lifeboats pulled survivors from the water and the wreckage.
 Some passengers appeared to be wearing life jackets as they waited their turn to board rescue boats.

 Some passengers appeared to be wearing lifejackets as they waited their turn to board rescue boats.